 window ID from JavaScript, and use that window ID when calling back into

-searching your codebase for evaljs
+locations by searching your codebase for evaljs

 Same-origin iframes can access each other’s state, but cross-origin